paregorios/demarc/README.md

 demarc
 ======

 This repository contains an open-access and slowly refactored and enhanced version of [Tom Elliott's](http://isaw.nyu.edu/people/staff/tom-elliott) 2004 Ph.D. dissertation (Ancient History, Chapel Hill) entitled "Epigraphic Evidence for Boundary Disputes in the Early Roman Empire."
 The original "dead tree" dissertation was completed under the direction of [Richard J.A.
 Talbert](http://en.wikipedia.org/wiki/Richard_Talbert).
-At present, the repository contains the PDF versions of the main content of the dissertations as prepared for final printing and submission, as well as Open Document Text (ODT) format exports of the corresponding Microsoft Word files in which the dissertation was originally created and edited.
+At present, the repository contains the PDF versions of the main content of the dissertation as prepared for final printing and submission, as well as Open Document Text (ODT) format exports of the corresponding Microsoft Word files in which the dissertation was originally created and edited.

 The following other files may be of interest: